JOK shines in Browns' debut, team awaits results on Wilson

 “As we continue to progress through training camp, we’ll continue to meet as coaches and discuss those types of things,” he said.
 "With all of our rookies, we bring them up all on different time frames and some guys are ready for more and some guys aren’t.
 So we’ll make that on a case by case basis.”

-NOTES: Cleveland rested most of its starters, including quarterback Baker Mayfield and All-Pro DE Myles Garrett against the Jags.
+NOTES: While they waited for Wilson's rest results, the Browns feared TE Stephen Carlson suffered a season-ending knee injury in the win.
+Undrafted from Princeton, Carlson has spent the past two seasons with Cleveland and was expected to be the club's fourth tight end in 2021. ...
+The Browns rested most of its starters, including quarterback Baker Mayfield and All-Pro DE Myles Garrett against the Jags.
 Stefanski doesn't know who will be back for this week's two joint practices with the New York Giants before the teams play Sunday.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL